folio-org/folio-install/single-server.md

 4. Start edge module Docker containers

-    You can run containers for edge modules in a number of ways.
+    The containers for edge modules can be established in various of ways.
 This guide uses docker-compose.
-If docker-compose is not already installed on your system, follow the instructions from [docker](https://docs.docker.com/compose/install/).
+    If docker-compose is not already installed or needs to be upgraded, then follow the instructions from [docker](https://docs.docker.com/compose/install/).
 For example:
     ```
     sudo curl -L "https://github.com/docker/compose/releases/download/1.24.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
     sudo chmod +x /usr/local/bin/docker-compose
     ```

-    Set up a docker compose file in `/etc/folio/edge/docker-compose.yml` that defines each edge module you want to run as a service.
+    Set up a docker compose file in `/etc/folio/edge/docker-compose.yml` that defines each edge module that is to be run as a service.

     Find the relevant module versions:
     ```